ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/sensitivity.rst

 * :math:`T_{cmb}` is the temperature of the cosmic microwave background.

 The sensitivity calculator includes instruments being built for other telescopes to demonstrate how real instruments will work with the telescope and the sensitivities achievable by them.
-The calculator automatically selects the instrument based on the requested observing frequency and channel bandwidth as described in `Instrument overview <instrument_overview>`.
+The calculator automatically selects the instrument based on the requested observing frequency and channel bandwidth as described in :doc:`Instrument overview <instrument_overview>`.
 The system temperature equations for these instruments are described in the following pages:

 * :doc:`CHAI <chai_tsys>`
 * :doc:`FINER <finer_tsys>`